Sullivan & Cromwell: History

 Sullivan & Cromwell performed the legal work for the Ford Motor Company's $643 million offering in 1956, the biggest ever to that date.
 Evolving business trends continued to be reflected in the firm's organization; a banking practice was formed in 1968, and a mergers and acquisitions unit was established in 1980, as M&A began to accelerate.
 By the middle of that decade, the M&A unit generated a third of the firm's revenue.
 In 2008, the law firm was one of the five that advised on a merger on the tobacco companies Altria and UST.
+The firm was active in the recovery of the 2008 financial crisis, with then-chairman H. Rodgin Cohen described by the New York Times as having “one of the largest roles” in resolving bailouts and mergers including Bear Sterns and AIG.

+The firm advised the cryptocurrency exchange FTX prior to its 2022 collapse and worked in an advisory role following the company’s declaration of bankruptcy.
+In January 2023, a bipartisan group of four U.S. Senators published a letter arguing that Sullivan & Cromwell had a conflict of interest as FTX bankruptcy counsel due to its significant pre-bankruptcy work.
+Law Professors Jonathan Lipson and David Skeel argued that as FTX was nearing bankruptcy, Sullivan & Cromwell urged then-CEO Sam Bankman-Fried to transfer control of the company to John J. Ray III by making false promises about Ray's role and failed to suggest that Bankman-Fried and others might face criminal liability.
+In October 2024, a class-action lawsuit brought by FTX investors against Sullivan & Cromwell was voluntarily dismissed after a U.S. Bankruptcy Examiner found the firm had neither participated in fraud nor overlooked warning signs while representing FTX prior to its bankruptcy filing.

+It is one of the most profitable law practices in the world, with 2024 profits per partner exceeding $6.7 million.